opendistro/for-elasticsearch-docs/docs/sql/index.md

 }
 ```

 If a query isn't behaving the way you expect, use the `_explain` API to see the translated query, which you can then troubleshoot.
+For most operations, `_explain` returns Elasticsearch query DSL.
+For `UNION`, `MINUS`, and `JOIN`, it returns something more akin to a SQL execution plan.

 #### Sample request